carlmanaster/locus-acgt/README.md

 Sequences can be viewed as character strings.
 When they are viewed in this way, they are color-coded using standard colors (the `A-C-G-T` in the header serves as a key).

-_(coming soon)_ Sequences may also be viewed as simple one-pixel wide vertical bars for a much denser display, using the same color coding.
+Sequences may also be viewed as simple one-pixel wide vertical bars for a much denser display, using the same color coding.
+Just select the cells you want displayed as stripes and choose _Toggle Stripes_ from the context menu.

 ### Reference Sequence _(coming soon)_